smurfix/asyncserf/docs/source/usage.rst

 ---

 Async code as you know it heavily leans towards throwing requests over your interface's wall and then using callbacks to process any replies.
-Trio-Serf doesn't support that.
+AsyncSerf doesn't support that.
 Instead, you start a new task and do your work there.
 The `asyncserf.Serf` class has a :meth:`Serf.spawn`
-helper method so that you can start your task within Trio-Serf's task group.
+helper method so that you can start your task within AsyncSerf's task group.

 .. automethod:: asyncserf.Serf.spawn